KevinRiedelsheimer/kevinriedelsheimer.github.io/content/blog/2026-02-04-agent-dev-frameworks-in-comparison.md

 ### Multi-Agent Orchestration

 Multi-agent orchestration allows for multiple agents to communicate with each other through natural language messages.
-Tasks get delegated to agents through an LLM—"a manager LLM delegates tasks to specialized worker agents."
+Tasks get delegated to agents through an LLM - "a manager LLM delegates tasks to specialized worker agents."
 The individual agents are specialized in what they are doing; they execute individually and pass on their result to the LLM or to the next agent.
 This pattern allows for multiple agents to work simultaneously, which is very powerful.
 In the end, the results are aggregated by the orchestrator.

 ### Memory-Augmented